MAAP-Project/biomass-dashboard-datasets/README.md

 # Dashboard Config

-This repository is an example of a GitHub Actions workflow and group of sites configuration files that generates and stores metadata configuration files file for use in the dashboard-api-starter.
+This repository is an example of a GitHub Actions workflow and group of sites configuration files that generates and stores metadata configuration files file for use in the biomass-dashboard-api.

 ## Configuration